faisalmemon/ios-crash-dump-analysis-book/markdown/BuiltInHelp.md

 ![](screenshots/analyser_null.png)

-This can be switched on for whenever the project is Built, either in shallow or deep mode according to you feel the tradeoff should be done between slower more thorough analysis versus quicker build times.
+This can be switched on for whenever the project is Built, either in shallow or deep mode according to how you feel the tradeoff should be done between slower more thorough analysis versus quicker build times with less analysis.
 It is in the Build Settings tab for the Xcode project file.

 ![](screenshots/static_analyser_build.png)